 - alleviate depressive states

 EFT is based on the concept that the electromagnetic energy flowing through our body is ultimately the regulator of our health.
 The technique is simple, non-invasive, painless, quick and easy to perform.
 The results are often nothing short of amazing, even if the symptoms appear to be chemically or physically based.
 Most of the time, there is a significant but hidden emotional component which is perpetuating or prolonging the symptoms.

 The Breakthrough Supplements for Depression

-However, EFT is best used in conjunction with some highly effective nutritional/herbal remedies such as 5-HTP which is the direct precursor to serotonin production and passes directly through the blood-brain barrier.
-Levels of other neurotransmitters are also raised when using 5-HTP including dopamine, melatonin and nurepinephrine.
+EFT is best used in conjunction with some highly effective nutritional/herbal remedies such as 5-HTP.
+This is the direct precursor to serotonin production and passes directly through the blood-brain barrier.
+Levels of other neurotransmitters are also raised when using 5-HTP including dopamine, melatonin and norepinephrine.
 It is very valuable in cases of depression, insomnia and obesity.